hackborn/lid/README.md

 If for some bizarre reason you've randomly landed on this repo, **do not use it**.
 It has not yet been used in any capacity.

 # lid
-lid (lock it down) is a Library for locking via DynamoDB.
+lid (lock it down) is a library for locking via DynamoDB.